 All review panel members must sign a confidentiality agreement with NSW Health declaring that all information is confidential, not to be disclosed, and remains the property of the applicant.

-The project directory lists all COVID-19 research projects that the Office for Health and Medical Research have funded.
+The project directory lists all research projects and/or devices that have received funding through the Office for Health and Medical Research